JohannesBuchner/BXA/docker/README.rst

   * Stellar process component (apec whose luminosity remains below 1e42 erg/s)
   * All three are absorbed by Milky Way absorption.

-* Additional goodies:
+* Additional features:

+  * Uses the MultiNest global parameter space exploration algorithm, which can deal with many parameters and does not get stuck in local minima.
   * If the redshift is uncertain, these uncertainties are propagated through.
 Or you can give a fixed value.
   * The background spectrum is approximated automatically with an empirical model.
-This extracts the most information, even for very few source counts (see e.g., Simmonds+18).
+This extracts more information compared to default xspec wstat, even for very few source counts (see e.g., Simmonds+18).

 * Produces parameter posterior distributions, which describe the uncertainties in: